fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 {
   "instanceId": "i-123456",
   "state": "claimed",
   "runId": "run-9999",
   "threshold": "2025-05-31T12:30:00Z"
 }
 ```

-!!! note "Racing against other Workflows :run:"
+!!! note "Racing against other Workflows :zap:"
     Claims might fail if a race condition occurs (another workflow claiming simultaneously).
 In such cases, the controlplane either selects another idle instance or provisions a new one.

-After successful claiming, the instance detects the new `runId` and registers itself with GitHub Actions using this new information.
+After successful claiming, the instance detects the new `runId` (ie. `run-9999`) and registers itself with GitHub with this label.
 Shortly thereafter, the controlplane transitions the instance from `claimed` to `running`, indicating it is now ready to execute CI jobs.

-??? note "Sequence Diagram for Claiming and indirect signalling of readiness"
+??? note "~A Closer Look :mag:~ How is an instance claimed and how do we know it's ready? :zap:"
     ```mermaid
     sequenceDiagram
         participant Controlplane as "Provision (Controlplane)"